BananaInternal/snapcraft-package/README.md

 ## Roadmap / to do
 - Create a snapcraft yalm configuration file for Banana Accounting 9 using QT (DONE)
-  - error when creating the snap file related to the library Qt Web Engine (Editor within Banana Accounting documents table does not work).
+  - error when creating the snap file related to the library Qt Web Engine .
 - Verify inclusion for libssl e libcrypto
 - Add description and metadata for images and others (check what is needed or suitable?)
 - Verify functioning and solve problems.